IsaacHair/map25.2/readme.txt

 Also, a line with only "<" begins a comment (start the comment on the next line) and ">" ends the comment (put the ">" on its own line and start the code after that line).
+Note: comment should not contain ">" in the actual content of the comment.

 bus pneumonics (upper nibble):
 0x0 imm